yaili/podcasts/README.md

 - Filmspotting: Streaming Video Unit (SVU)
 - Friday Night Comedy from BBC Radio 4
 - The Generation Why Podcast
+- Getting Curious with Jonathan Van Ness
 - The Guardian’s Audio Long Reads
 - The Guilty Feminist
 - Here’s The Thing with Alec Baldwin
 - High Resolution
+- How to be Less Old
 - In the Dark
 - Inside Intercom Podcast
 - Let’s Make Mistakes
 - The Longest Shortest Time
+- Microsoft Cloud Show
 - The Mind of a Murdered
 - Modern Love
 - Money Talking